Mohamed Aboutrika

 Aboutrika won the African Cup of Nations in 2006 with the Egyptian national team.
 He also scored the winning goal to help Egypt win the 2008 Africa Cup of Nations.
 He helped his club Al Ahly to win the bronze medal in the FIFA Club World Cup in 2006.

-Off the pitch, he has been noted for both various humanitarian efforts as well as controversies.
-This includes Aboutrika being added to a terror list by his native Egypt for alleged ties to the outlawed Muslim Brotherhood.
+Off the pitch, he has been noted for both various humanitarian efforts as well as his philanthropy in Egypt.

 Club career

 2004: Debut season with Al Ahly

 In the first half of Egyptian league 2003–2004, Aboutrika scored 3 goals for Tersana.
-In January 2004, he was offered a position in Egypt's and Africa's top football team, Al Ahly.
-He scored 11 goals in his first 13 appearances with Al Ahly in 2003–2004 season (all in the league), coming in the second place between top scorers in the Egyptian League with 14 goals.
+In January 2004, he was offered a position in Al Ahly.
+He scored 11 goals in his first 13 appearances with Al Ahly in the 2003–2004 season (all in the league), becoming the second-highest scorer in the Egyptian League with 14 goals.

-Aboutrika's efforts with Ahly led to attention from the Egyptian national team, and he started the game against Trinidad and Tobago in a friendly match before the World Cup 2006 qualifiers on 31 March 2004 in Arab Contractors Stadium.
+Aboutrika's efforts with Ahly drew attention from the Egyptian national team, he started his first game against Trinidad and Tobago in a friendly match before the World Cup 2006 qualifiers on 31 March 2004 in Arab Contractors Stadium.
 The first starting game for Aboutrika ended 2–1 for the Egyptians.
 He started as an attacker, but was found to play better when he played his normal position behind the attackers in the attacking midfield position.
 Aboutrika scored his first national goal in this game.
 He scored 5 goals in his first 6 appearances with Egypt between 2004 and 2005.

 2005 season

 In 2005, Al Ahly regained the Egyptian League Championship after four years out of the top position, Aboutrika finished 3rd in the goalscoring rankings in the Egyptian League, while also helping his teammate Emad Moteab finish as the competition's top scorer.
-Also in 2005, Aboutrika played a great role in Al Ahly victory of the 2005 CAF Champions League, he scored an amazing goal in the final with an outrageous effort from 30 yards out against Étoile Sportive du Sahel of Tunisia in a game that ended 3–0 for Al Ahly.
+Also in 2005, Aboutrika played a great role in Al Ahly victory of the 2005 CAF Champions League, he scored a goal in the final from 30 yards out against Étoile Sportive du Sahel of Tunisia in a game that ended 3–0 for Al Ahly.

-Al Ahly qualified for the 2005 FIFA Club World Championship but finished last, Aboutrika told FIFA.com the reason saying: "Our problem was that we lost our form, for some reason we could not play like we had before arriving in Japan".
+Al Ahly qualified for the 2005 FIFA Club World Championship but finished last, Aboutrika told FIFA.com the reason, saying: "Our problem was that we lost our form, for some reason we could not play like we had before arriving in Japan".

 2006

 He proved to be his international team's trump card en route to victory in the 2006 Africa Cup of Nations in February, when he scored two important goals against Libya and Ivory Coast.
-He was the winning goal assistant, in the Semi-final match against Senegal when Amr Zaki scored in the 80th minute.
+He was the winning goal assistant, in the semi-final match against Senegal when Amr Zaki scored in the 80th minute.
 He was very dominant in that game, but his accurate shot hit the bar.
-In the final match, Aboutrika scored the decisive penalty in the shootout which gave Egypt the title.
+In the final match, Aboutrika scored the decisive penalty in the shoot-out which gave Egypt the title.